mahshad76/ClimateChangeForecastCompose/README.md

 The main view provides a complete overview of a selected city's weather, including the current conditions and a detailed **24-hour hourly forecast**.

-* **Automatic Location Detection:** Upon launch, the app intelligently requests your current geographical location to instantly display relevant weather data for your immediate surroundings, minimizing setup time.
+* **Automatic Location Detection:** Upon launch, the app intelligently requests your current geographical location to instantly display relevant weather data for your immediate surroundings.
 * **Global Search Functionality:** Users can search for and select **any city worldwide** to retrieve its detailed current weather information and 24-hour forecast.

 ### 2. Detailed Forecast View

 Go beyond the hourly snapshot.
-This feature expands upon the initial data to provide more detailed, **long-term weather predictions** for the selected location, helping you plan ahead.
+This feature expands upon the initial data to provide more details.

 ### 3. Advanced Weather Details

 By navigating to the dedicated "Details" view, you gain a deeper understanding of the weather.
-This section provides more granular information about the **current weather** and the **full forecast**, including:
+This section provides more information about the **current weather** and the **forecast**, including:

 * Specific metrics like **humidity**, **wind speed**, and **wind direction**.
 * A **visual, curvy diagram** that plots the change in **temperature over time**, offering a clear and intuitive understanding of how conditions will fluctuate throughout the day.